this-agio/terraform-module-registry-github/README.md

 functionality.

-It can be used to provide a lightweight self-hosted Terraform module Registry able to resolve Terraform modules hosted on GitHub by proxing the requests made by Terraform clients.
+It can be used to provide a lightweight self-hosted Terraform module Registry able to resolve Terraform modules hosted on GitHub by proxying the requests made by Terraform clients.

 ## How to run it
 First you need to generate the certificates to serve traffic over HTTPS by running